-Printing is a whole beast in and of itself which is why I created my printing series, but if you really want to get into printing then again I say watch The Perfect Print DVD Series by Randy Hufford and read my printing series articles as no book will do this complex subject more justice than what Randy and I have done.
+Printing is a whole beast in and of itself which is why I created my printing series and even my own Printing 101 eBook, but if you really want to get into printing then again I say watch The Perfect Print DVD Series by Randy Hufford first.
+It’s also useful to read The Digital Print if you want more depth than what my book offers.

 But Ron, I REALLY hate reading books - what other choices do I have?